Sharpness-Aware Data Poisoning Attack: Experiment

-We provide ablation studies on the effectiveness of \ourmodel under various re-training settings.
-We also study the impact of ensembling strategy~\citep{huang2020metapoison} on the performance of \ourmodel.
-Notably, we only focus on the CIFAR10 dataset and ResNet18 model in this study.
+We provide ablation studies on the effectiveness of \ourmodel under various re-training settings including different re-training algorithms, re-training schedules and model architectures.
+We also study the robustness of \ourmodel against adversarial training \citep{madry2017towards}.
+Notably, we only focus on the CIFAR10 dataset and ResNet18 (except for the studies on various architectures).
 For targeted and backdoor attacks, we specify the perturbation budget to $16/255$ with poisoning ratio $\epsilon = 1\%$.
 For un-targeted attacks, we specify the perturbation budget to be $8/255$ with poisoning ratio $\epsilon = 100\%$.

 \textbf{Various Re-training Algorithms}.
-There are studies~\citep{schwarzschild2021just, ren2022transferable} demonstrating that many poisoning attacks can lose efficacy if the re-training algorithm is different from the one used for poisoning samples generation.
-Therefore, we provide additional experiments to test the performance of \ourmodel when the re-training is different from Empirical Risk Minimization (ERM).
-In this subsection, we mainly consider the algorithms including Cut-Out~\citep{devries2017improved}, Mix-Up~\citep{zhang2017mixup}, and Sharpness-aware Minimization (SAM)~\citep{foret2020sharpness}, which is proposed to minimize model sharpness to improve model generalization.
-In Table~\ref{tab:ablation}, we compare \ourmodel with the strongest baselines for each type of poisoning attack based on previous results, and we use the same evaluation metric as previous subsections for each attack.
-From this table, we can see that our method remains outperforming the baselines.
-Among these re-training strategies, Mix-Up shows a strong ability to reduce the poisoning effect for all attack methods that we studied.
-SAM can effectively reduce the poisoning effect for baseline attacks in un-targeted and backdoor attacks, but can hardly weaken the targeted attacks.
-These results show that \ourmodel still has a (relatively) stable poisoning effect when facing various re-training strategies.
+There are studies~\citep{schwarzschild2021just, ren2022transferable} demonstrating that many poisoning attacks can lose efficacy when faced with training algorithms beyond Empirical Risk Minimization (ERM).
+Therefore, we provide additional experiments to test the performance of \ourmodel under various re-training algorithms.
+We mainly consider the algorithms including Cut-Out~\citep{devries2017improved}, Mix-Up~\citep{zhang2017mixup}, and Sharpness-aware Minimization (SAM)~\citep{foret2020sharpness}, which is proposed to minimize model sharpness to improve model generalization.
+Two optimization methods---SGD and ADAM are also included.
+In Table~\ref{table1}, we compare \ourmodel with its backbone attack as baselines for each type of poisoning attack, and we use the same evaluation metric as previous subsections.
+From this table, we can see that our method remains outperforming the baseline attacks.
+Notably, among these re-training algorithms, Mix-Up shows an outstanding ability to reduce the poisoning effect for all attack methods that we studied.
+It may be because Mix-Up is a data augmentation strategy which drastically manipulates the training data distribution, which can weaken the poisoning effect of the injected poisoning samples.

+\textbf{Various model architectures}.
+We also test different model architectures after the generation of poisoned data for all three types of attacks.
+In detail, we test on MobileNetV2~\citep{sandler2018mobilenetv2}, VGG11~\citep{simonyan2014very} and pretrained Vision Transformer(ViT, \citep{dosovitskiy2020image}).
+Results in Table~\ref{table1} conclude that \ourmodel consistently improves the baseline methods, and shows a better ability to adapt to unknown model architectures during re-training.